Myanmar's Suu Kyi convicted in further blow to democracy

 Protest marches on Sunday against the military government called for the release of Suu Kyi and others.

-Decisions in other cases against Suu Kyi are expected Dec.
-13 and 14.
+Decisions in other cases against Suu Kyi are expected next week.
 Other cases against her include the alleged unregistered import and use of walkie-talkies by her security guards; a violation of the Official Secrets Act, in which jailed Australian economist Sean Turnell is a co-defendant; and corruption charges.

 The military-appointed election commission has also announced it intends to prosecute Suu Kyi and 15 other senior political figures for alleged fraud in the last election, which could result in her party being dissolved.